 Mulan: the history of the Chinese legend behind the film

-Mulan, Disney’s latest live-action offering, will arrive on screens later this year, a new adaptation of a beloved Chinese ballad.
+Mulan, Disney’s latest live-action offering, is a new adaptation of a beloved Chinese ballad.
 Ahead of the film’s release, Professor Lan Dong of the University of Illinois Springfield explores the origins of the legend – and the real history that might have inspired the tale…

 Disney’s live-action film Mulan has not had the easiest start.
 With the worldwide Covid-19 outbreak affecting its release plan, and the lead actress Crystal Yifei Liu being entangled in political controversies regarding protests in Hong Kong, the stakes for this $200-million feature film are as high as the audience’s anticipation.